-- a) The area to be shotcreted shall be maintained in a wet condition for a minimum period of 2 hours: prior to the application of the shotcrete.
-Prior to the shotcreting operation, excess - b) Excess water shall be removed from the rock surface using compressed air to reach a saturated surface dry condition.
+- a) The area to be shotcreted shall be maintained in a wet condition for a minimum period of 2 hours; prior to the application of the shotcrete. - b) Excess water shall be removed from the rock surface using compressed air to reach a saturated surface dry condition.